[Teenagers Against the Draft, Boston, MA, 21 March 1981. Photo © Ellen Shub 2016, all rights reserved.]

 More than a million potential draftees born in 1960 and 1961 opted out by boycotting the initial mass registration periods.
 The rate of compliance with draft registration declined after that, even when the government mounted well-publicized show trials of a few of the "most vocal" registration resisters, who it was able to single out and convict on the basis of their public statements (and after personally serving them with notice of another "final" chance to register without penalty).

-Throughout more than a quarter of a century since then, resistance to draft registration has been sustained -- almost entirely by spontaneous individual action, and in the absence of any ongoing draft resistance organizing or propaganda -- at levels far exceeding the resistance to the draft at the peak of the American Wars in Vietnam and Indochina.
+Throughout more than 30 years since then, resistance to draft registration has been sustained -- almost entirely by spontaneous individual action, and in the absence of any ongoing draft resistance organizing or propaganda -- at levels far exceeding the resistance to the draft at the peak of the American Wars in Vietnam and Indochina.

 Unable to get young people to register voluntarily, the Selective Service System has tried to shift to a system of "passive" registration.
 At the urging of lobbyists for the Selective Service System, some states require young men to agree to be registered with the Selective Service System if they want obtain a state's license.
 Most of those who register in other states do so in order to qualify for student loans, government jobs, or job training, or in order to protect their immigration status and eligibility for U.S. citizenship.
 (All male U.S. residents are required to register for the draft, including non- citizens).